Love Poem to Before Pictures

 sad maroon, dumping noodles

 all over your floor?
-I’d like to suggest
+I’d like to

 we order in tonight.
 As yet